GustavFluur/numbers-guessing/README.md

 # Number Guessing
 Number guessing is being run in a Python terminal game, which runs in the code institute mock terminal on Heroku.

-Once the user is interacting with the game for the first time, the introduction of it is clear and concise.
-Where you must choose a number between a span of the lowest and highest, plus you only have five chances to finish it.
+Once the user is interacting with the game for the first time, they will find the introduction to be clear and concise.
+In short, you must choose a number between a span from the lowest - and to highest, plus you only have five chances to finish the game.

 [Here is the live version of the project to interact with.
 Here it will provide you a detail understanding on how the game operates.
 Enjoy!](https://numbers-guessing.herokuapp.com/)